dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/quickstart-semantic-layer.md

 During Public Preview, the dbt Semantic Layer is open to all dbt Cloud tiers (Developer, Team, and Enterprise). <br></br>

-Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated tool to import metric definition.<br></br>
+Team and Enterprise accounts will be able to set up the Semantic Layer and Metadata API in the integrated partner tool to import metric definition.<br></br>

 Developer accounts will be able to query the Proxy Server using SQL, but will not be able to browse pre-populated dbt metrics in external tools, which requires access to the Metadata API.</div></div>
 </details>